UMArm: Untethered, Modular, Portable, Soft Pneumatic Arm: Characterization of the Arm

-The UMArm's inverse kinematics controller is characterized by a way-point traversal experiment.
-The arm is tasked with traversing eight way-points in a specific order, as shown in Figure \ref{fig:waypoint}B. Every five seconds, the robot will switch to the next way-point.
-The inverse kinematics controller is as described in section II.
-It runs in real time and iteratively updates the target robot configuration.
-Figure \ref{fig:waypoint}A shows the target and the actual position of the end-effector.
-The inverse kinematics algorithm converges almost instantly, so the tracking error mostly comes from the joint controller.
-Using the last two seconds from the five-second interval for each way-point, we can compute the average RMSE to be 2.6mm.

-Payload capacity is characterized by attaching weights to the tip of the arm and actuating the arm to its maximum bending position.
-As shown in Figure \ref{fig:stack}D, we tested payload ranging from 0 to 3 Kg.
-The range of motion of the arm will be affected by the heavier payload.

 The arm can operate untethered using a portable pressure source.
-We demonstrate this functionality using an off-the-shelf compressed air tank that holds 1.11L (68ci) at 31MPa (4500 psi) (Fig \ref{fig:centipede}A).
+We demonstrate this functionality using an off-the-shelf compressed air tank that holds 1.11L (68ci) at 31000kPa (4500 psi) (Fig \ref{fig:centipede}A).
 It was originally built for airsoft players, so it is designed to be portable and lightweight.
-We characterize the untethered performance by letting the robot traverse the eight way-points in the previous experiment with two 2-second intervals.
-This experiment shows that the compressed air tank we use could supply the robot to traverse 700 way points, or run continuously for 11min 45s before it starts to lose tracking accuracy due to the depletion of the tank.
+We characterize the untethered performance by letting the robot traverse the eight way-points with two 2-second intervals.\revcomment{0}{The way-point arrangement is shown in Fig. 2 in the Supplementary Material.} The experiment results show that the compressed air tank we use could supply the robot to traverse 700 waypoints, or run continuously for 11min 45s before it starts to lose tracking accuracy due to the depletion of the tank.